 Chart 2 contrasts the average 30-year FRM rate with the corresponding mortgage funds available, in today’s dollars.
 Over the past 20 years, interest rates have generally decreased, resulting in more funds available to buyers each year.

-Looking forward, FRM rates will begin to rise around late 2016 due to the Federal Reserve’s (the Fed’s) raising of the short-term rate.
-At that time, lenders will adjust 30-year FRM rates upward in order to maintain their profit margins.
+FRM rates began to rise significantly in 2018 due to the Federal Reserve’s (the Fed’s) raising of the short-term rate.
+As a result, lenders adjusted 30-year FRM rates upward in order to maintain their profit margins.

-As interest rates increase, buyer purchasing power will decrease.
+As interest rates increase, buyer purchasing power decreases.